Music

 Pre-requisites: MUSC 320 or permission of instructor.

-Continuation of diction for singers, choral conductors and collaborative pianists.
-This class continues work with International Phonetic Alphabet (IPA) and its practical application to Italian and German through in-class pronunciation practice and extensive IPA transcription of Italian and German vocal and choral music texts.
+Continuation of diction for singers, choral conductors, and collaborative pianists.
+Continues work with the International Phonetic Alphabet (IPA) and its practical application to Italian and German through in-class pronunciation practice and extensive IPA transcription of Italian and German vocal and choral music texts.

 MUSC 322.
 DICTION FOR SINGERS III.
 1 Credit.